 Any transportation changes for your child will need to be shared with the Transportation Department and the school in a timely manner.
-For instance, maybe your child will choose to participate in ASP one afternoon instead of riding the bus home or maybe they will be riding the bus home on an afternoon when they are scheduled to participate in ASP.
-Changes like this to the daily transportation needs of your child must be shared with the Transportation Department, the KDES front office, and the coordinator of ASP by 2 p.m.
+For instance, maybe your child will choose to participate in the After School Program one afternoon instead of riding the bus home, or maybe they will ride the bus home in the afternoon when they are scheduled to participate in the After School Program.
+Changes like this to the daily transportation needs of your child must be shared with the Transportation Department, the KDES front office, and the Athletics and After School Program coordinator by 2 p.m.
 (1 hour and 15 minutes before the school day ends).
-The Transportation Department will not accept any form of communication about this sort of change from your child.
+The Transportation Department will not accept any form of communication about this sort of change from your child or the school officials.
 Parents and legal guardians must email KDESoffice@gallaudet.edu and transportation@gallaudet.edu.